Bespoke retail schemes: general principles: Policy objectives and the law

 - to assist in the management of departmental and business resources.

-Essentially, a bespoke scheme is a tailor-made agreement (albeit one which will often be based on one of the standard retail schemes) reached between a retail business and its local office, client relationship manager or allocated officer.
+Essentially, a bespoke scheme is a tailor-made agreement (albeit one which will often be based on one of the standard retail schemes) reached between a retail business and its local office, Customer Compliance Manager or allocated officer.